 The premium tax credit is a credit for certain people who enroll, or whose family member enrolls, in a qualified health plan offered through a Marketplace.
 The credit provides financial assistance to pay the premiums by reducing the amount of tax you owe, giving you a refund, or increasing your refund amount.

-You must file Form 8962 to compute and take the PTC on your tax return.
+You must file Form 8962 (PDF) to compute and take the PTC on your tax return.

 You can take the PTC for 2014 if you meet all of these conditions.